Photo credit: Poonim

 These schools actually could do more harm than good by creating a sense false hope for their students.

-If you are from the countries mentioned above but wish to work for airlines in the Middle East, you definitely don’t need any license or any cabin crew training certificate for that matter.
+Also, if you’re from the countries mentioned above but wish to work for airlines in the Middle East, you definitely don’t need any license or any cabin crew training certificate for that matter.

 1 It Won’t Give You An Advantage